PhantomCybernetics/phntm_bridge_docs/basics/architecture.rst

 in favor of low latency.
 This behavior is intentional and by design baked into Phantom Bridge.
 The goal is not to provide 1:1 copy of all ROS data, but rather to meaningfully optimize and compress it in order to provide accurate and fast representation of the machine's internal state over the network.

+Phantom Bridge is distributed as a Docker container but also allows for monitoring and control of other Docker containers installed on your machine.
+This enables ROS nodes pre-configured as individual Docker Compose services to be started or stopped as needed via the Web UI or a ROS service, thus effectively re-configuring the robot on the fly.